sagemath/sagenb/HACKING.rst

         $ git merge upstream/master     # merge changes to local master

 This completes the installation process.
-Now you can modify files in your ``sagenb`` directory and submit your modifications to us using pull requests on GitHub.
+Now you can modify files in your ``sagenb-git`` directory and submit your modifications to us using pull requests on GitHub.
 (A full walkthrough of using git and GitHub are beyond the scope of this file -- for more information see `the relevant section in the Sage manual`_.)